 A Guide To Buying Mountain Bike Gloves

-Finally, mountain bikers are more likely to wipe out than almost anyone else, so the ability to withstand impacts is crucial.
+Finally, mountain bikers are way more likely to wipe out than almost anyone else on two wheels, so the ability to withstand impacts to your hands is crucial.

 Types of Mountain Biking Gloves

 There are four types of mountain biking gloves on the market.
 Two are quite common (full-finger, half-finger), while the other two are more unusual (three-finger, pogies).
 The best type for you depends on the weather conditions you ride in and the trail types you ride on.
 Let’s take a quick look at each type of mountain bike glove and what they’re benefits are.

 These are typically the preference of professional mountain bike riders.
 Most full-finger mountain bike gloves are designed for all-season riding, often being made of leather and waterproof materials.

 You can find full-finger gloves made of lightweight material for summer, as well as ones that are heavier for winter riding.
 Downhill riders typically require much more substantial padding on the palms.

 Famous for summer riding as well as short trails, half-fingered gloves are exactly what you’d expect.
 Most often, they are made of leather, so they protect the palms of your hands while remaining breathable.